Lamine Bey: Confinement and death

-The 75-year old Muhammad left his palace wearing a simple jebba of white linen and a pair of yellow Moroccan slippers, which he lost along the way.
-He was taken to the Hidaya palace in Manouba, an old abandoned beylical palace without water or electricity, which was assigned to him and several members of his family: his wife Lalla Djeneïna, their sons princes Chedly, M'hamed and Salah Eddine, princess Soufia, his son in law Mohamed Ben Salem and the Bey al-Mahalla Hassine Bey.
+The 75-year-old Muhammad left his palace wearing a simple jebba of white linen and a pair of yellow Moroccan slippers, which he lost along the way.
+He was taken to the Hidaya palace in Manouba, an old abandoned beylical palace without water or electricity, which was assigned to him and several members of his family: his wife Lalla Djeneïna, their sons princes Chedly, M'hamed and Salah Eddine, princess Soufia, his son in law Muhammad Ben Salem and the Bey al-Mahalla Hassine Bey.
 The furniture of their new dwelling was no more than a mattress on the floor, with no sheets or covers.
 Food was provided for the first three days, after which the family was left to fend for itself.

 Chedly and Ben Salem were transferred to the prison of Kairouan on 11 August.
 Hassine, M'hamed and princess Soufia were freed several days later.
 The last son, Salah Eddine, was transferred to the civil prison in Tunis three months after his house arrest.
 Alone in the ruined palace, the old couple were not allowed to leave until October 1958, as Lamine's health had deteriorated very badly.
 They were then transferred to a small villa in La Soukra with a kitchen, a bathroom and two other rooms and given a monthly allowance of 80 dinars, roughly the same as the salary of a secondary school teacher.
 They remained under house arrest and were forbidden even to go into the garden outside – indeed a policeman remained on duty actually inside the villa.
 Their daughter princess Soufia was allowed to visit them whenever she wished however.
 On 8 September the trial of Tahar Ben Ammar came to an end, having worked up the public mood with accusations made, and later withdrawn, about the who possessed the jewels which had belonged to the Bey's wife, which had still not been found.